nonoroazoro/vscode-syncing/README.md

 1. ***`syncing.upload.exclude`***

-    You can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding some `VSCode User Settings` from being synced.
+    You can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding some `VSCode User Settings` from being synchronized.

-    > Note that the settings not listed here will still be synced.
+    > Note that the settings not listed here will still be synchronized.

     Take this for example: